nocodenolife3742/nocodenolife3742.github.io/content/blog/T-SQL Guide.md

     ORDER BY OrderDate DESC
 ) AS o;

--- OUTER APPLY: Always returns the outer row, even if the function returns no results.
 -- OUTER APPLY: Returns all rows from the outer table, with NULLs if the function/table expression returns no rows.
 -- Example: Get the last 2 orders for each customer, including customers with no orders.
 SELECT c.CustomerName, o.OrderID, o.OrderDate